"Sauce"

 What's old: Sauce as a noun used to describe that liquid which you pour over pasta (etc.).

-What's hip: Sauce as an adjective that may or may not mean "cool."
+hip: Sauce as an adjective that may or may not mean "cool."